Jos: Features

 The National Museum in Jos was founded in 1952 by Bernard Fagg, and was recognized as one of the best in the country.
 It has unfortunately been left to fall to ruin as is the case with most of the cultural establishments in Nigeria.
-The Pottery Hall is also a part of the museum that has an exceptional collection of finely crafted pottery from all over Nigeria and boasts some fine specimens of Nok terracotta heads and artifacts dating from 500 BCE to 200 CE.
+The Pottery Hall is also a part of the museum that has an exceptional collection of finely crafted pottery from all over Nigeria and boasts some fine specimens of Nok terracotta heads and artefacts dating from 500 BCE to 200 CE.
 It also incorporates the Museum of Traditional Nigerian Architecture with life-size replicas of a variety of buildings, from the walls of Kano and the Mosque at Zaria to a Tiv village.
 Articles of interest from colonial times relating to the railway and tin mining can also be found on display.
 A School for Museum Technicians is attached to the museum, established with the help of UNESCO.
 The Jos Museum is also located beside the zoo.